paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 - Experience firsthand how interaction design decisions shaped a publishing tool

 > [!TIP]
-> For the best experience, open this guide in a left browser tab and use the right tab for the Markdown source file and published page examples as you follow along.
-Links with ↗ open automatically in a new tab.
+> This guide works best alongside a browser tab showing live examples — links with ↗ open automatically in a new tab for this purpose.

 ## 📍 Session Outline